Serhioromano/angular-aws-s3-upload/README.md

 </button>
 ```

-Cool thing that it gives you full control how you style it.
-If you use bootstrap, ok, if not then that is also ok.
+You see, you can use button or link or anything else.
+You set label and classes.

-First is `s3` directive with makes all the magic.
-Then `name` attribute if you want use `ngMessages`. `required` attribute also for using with `ngMessages`.
-You all know `ng-model` right?
-And options are described later.
+- First is `s3` directive with makes all the magic.
+- Then `name` attribute if you want use `ngMessages`.
+- `required` attribute is also for using with `ngMessages`.
+- You all know `ng-model` right?
+- And `options` are described later.

 Now you have to add interface as you like.
-You can list `form.files` in a table below, or just show confirmation alert.
+If you use multiple upload you can list `form.files` with `ng-repeat` in a table below, or just show confirmation alert.
+Thanks to Angular 2 way binding, what ever is added to `form.files` will be available outside directive.

 One important thing to know is `upload` button.
 If your component is not for immediate upload, then you can place another button.

 ```html
 <button class="pull-right btn btn-primary" s3-upload="form.files" ng-disabled="start_upload_state">